AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Bayes Decision Theory.md

 					"type": "arrow"
 				}
 			],
-			"updated": 1703512433120,
+			"updated": 1708633450406,
 			"link": null,
 			"locked": false,
 			"fontSize": 16,
 			"fontFamily": 1,
-			"text": "We can store all suspicious words that are marked as spam somewhere.\nOur input X will be encoding whether each word we have stores at index i\nhas occurred or not (1 or 0)\n\nQij represents the probability of the word in occurring in class j", "rawText": "We can store all suspicious words that are marked as spam somewhere.\nOur input X will be encoding whether each word we have stores at index i\nhas occurred or not (1 or 0)\n\nQij represents the probability of the word in occurring in class j", "textAlign": "center",
+			"text": "We can store all suspicious words that are marked as spam somewhere.\nOur input X will be encoding whether each word we have stores at index i\nhas occurred or not (1 or 0)\n\nQij represents the probability of the word occurring in class j", "rawText": "We can store all suspicious words that are marked as spam somewhere.\nOur input X will be encoding whether each word we have stores at index i\nhas occurred or not (1 or 0)\n\nQij represents the probability of the word occurring in class j", "textAlign": "center",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "We can store all suspicious words that are marked as spam somewhere.\nOur input X will be encoding whether each word we have stores at index i\nhas occurred or not (1 or 0)\n\nQij represents the probability of the word in occurring in class j", "lineHeight": 1.25,
+			"originalText": "We can store all suspicious words that are marked as spam somewhere.\nOur input X will be encoding whether each word we have stores at index i\nhas occurred or not (1 or 0)\n\nQij represents the probability of the word occurring in class j", "lineHeight": 1.25,
 			"baseline": 94
 		},
 		{
 			"type": "image",
-			"version": 203,
+			"version": 207,
-			"versionNonce": 774631536,
+			"versionNonce": 874643660,
 			"isDeleted": false,
 			"id": "MVcVkyrextVLwkFafM6k9",
 			"fillStyle": "hachure",